 So, David added another hat, obtaining his real estate license in 1984 and then his broker’s license in 1987, becoming the principle broker that year.
 Other properties were added, including more individual units to be leased and managed.
 More employees were added to make it all work and life was good, to a point.
 Managing HOA’s is a relatively thankless job.
 Many rewards and many neat people but maintaining the highest level of care and service for each individual HOA proved difficult within the budgetary confines of so many associations.
 The stresses of meeting and exceeding the unique demands and needs of so many residents took a toll.
-Jackie retired in the early 80’s and Katie eventually retired with grace and aplomb after more than a decade making it all work.
+Jackie retired in the early 80’s and Katie eventually retired in 1990 with grace and aplomb after more than a decade making it all work.
 Katie’s vision, knowledge, trust, wisdom and the foundation of what she so selflessly built has lasted to this day.
 Without Katie there is no Barker & Calkins and without Katie and Mt.
 St. Helens who knows where David might be.

 Thirty some years later the company moniker is the same because it needs to be.
 Switching tense, I try to honor the past and the Katie Barker name the best I can by treating my owners, tenants, contractors and others as fairly, considerately and professionally as possible.
 This is an interesting challenge in an industry and area where not all is black and white and much is quite often in flux.
 But what is life without the occasional challenge.
 Having said that, it is certainly unfortunate that the City of Portland has created so many complex, onerous and unnecessary ordinances and regulations that defy logic, common sense and are counter to their professed housing goals.
 Self inflicted wounds that handcuff providers most surely.
 The end.
 Congratulations on reading this whole thing.